eleriaqueen/pySeccy/README.md

 # pySeccy

-This script runs best on Python 3.6
+This script was written around the time Python 3.6 was the latest one.

 ```
 usage: pySeccy name